 Monet’s Giverny & Versailles Palace Full-Day Trip from Paris: This 9-hour tour begins at a central Paris meeting location (at the Pullman Hotel near the Eiffel Tower).
 This tour includes lunch.
 Travel is via coach . ⇒ Check reviews or book

 - This place is busy and crowded every day but most crowded on weekends and Tuesdays.

-- However, if you are going to purchase them on the day, get there early.
+- If you haven’t pre-purchased a skip-the-line tour, get there early.
 It is less busy if you can be in the first group to enter for the day.

 - Times and access to different sections of the property vary by season and can be found here.